sooriyaarachchi/pybites.github.io-src/content/django-registration-app.md

-Title: How to Build a Registration Backend with Django-Registration, Gmail and Heroku
+Title: A Step by Step Guide to Implementing and Deploying Two-Phase Registration in Django
-Date: 2017-08-05 12:00
+Date: 2017-08-05 01:00
 Category: Django
-Tags: Django, 100DaysOfDjango, Heroku, django-registration, gmail, postgres, tutorial, virtualenv
+Tags: Django, 100DaysOfDjango, Django-registration, Gmail, Postgres, SQLite, registration, tutorial, guide, virtualenv, learning
 Slug: django-registration-app
 Authors: Bob
-Summary: Two-phase registration, consisting of initial signup followed by a confirmation/activation email is a common piece in your web app.
-In this article I will guide you through setting this up in Django using the [Django-registration plugin](https://django-registration.readthedocs.io/en/2.2/), using Gmail for messaging.
-Then I show you how to deploy your app to Heroku.
-You can try it out [here](http://pybites-notifier.herokuapp.com/).
+Summary: Two-phase registration, consisting of initial signup followed by a confirmation/activation email is a common piece for any web app.
+In this article I will guide you through setting this up in Django using the [Django-registration plugin](https://django-registration.readthedocs.io/en/2.2/) and Gmail for messaging.
+Then I show you how to deploy the app to Heroku.
 cover: images/featured/pb-article.png
-status: draft

-Two-phase registration, consisting of initial signup followed by a confirmation/activation email is a common piece in your web app.
-In this article I will guide you through setting this up in Django using the [Django-registration plugin](https://django-registration.readthedocs.io/en/2.2/), using Gmail for messaging.
-Then I show you how to deploy your app to Heroku.
-You can try it out [here](http://pybites-notifier.herokuapp.com/).
+Two-phase registration, consisting of initial signup followed by a confirmation/activation email is a common piece for any web app.
+In this article I will guide you through setting this up in Django using the [Django-registration plugin](https://django-registration.readthedocs.io/en/2.2/) and Gmail for messaging.
+Then I show you how to deploy the app to Heroku.

+I built the first iteration for [Code Challenge 29 - Create a Simple Django App - Review](https://pybit.es/codechallenge29_review.html):

+> I created a Django registration / login system using django-registration and gmail. ...
+What's cool about it is that I can re-use this code for other new projects where this functionality is often required.
+I will do an article this week detailing some of the challenges I had to get this working ...

+Well, here we go ...

+## The plan

 This serves as the tutorial I wanted to have when I got started.
 You will probably save time too, because I ran into various issues which I ironed out in the steps below.

-## The plan

-The code is [on Github](https://github.com/pybites/django-registration), but I will build it again from scratch below so we can see it step-by-step and Julian can test it out for himself (thanks buddy!)
+An earlier iteration is [on Github](https://github.com/pybites/django-registration), but I will build it again from scratch so we can see it step-by-step and Julian can test it out for himself (thanks buddy!)

-## Setup
+## Getting ready

-First we create a virtual env and install django, [django-registration](https://django-registration.readthedocs.io/en/2.2/index.html) and the other plugins we will use (if you want to use SQLite you can leave psycopg2 out)
+First we create a virtual env and install Django, [Django-registration](https://django-registration.readthedocs.io/en/2.2/index.html) and the other plugins we will use.
+If you want to use SQLite you can leave psycopg2 out.
+If you want to follow along now is a good time to fire up your terminal!

 	$ mkdir registration && cd $_
 	$ python3 -m venv venv && source venv/bin/activate
 	(venv) $ pip install django django-registration dj-database-url gunicorn psycopg2 ...

-Now we make our app:
+	(venv) $ pip freeze
+	dj-database-url==0.4.2
+	Django==1.11.4
+	django-registration==2.2
+	gunicorn==19.7.1
+	psycopg2==2.7.3
+	pytz==2017.2

+Let's create our Django project

 	(venv) $ django-admin.py startproject register
 	# (cannot use dir name 'registration')

+When I talk about project toplevel or root dir I mean this outer register directory.
+It's where `manage.py` lives:

 	(venv) $ ls register/
 	manage.py    register

+If I talk about the main app I mean this directory:

 	(venv) $ ls register/register/
 	__init__.py    settings.py    urls.py        wsgi.py

+It's where Django's config or `settings.py` lives and it's the main app we use to set up main view, urls and template.
+There won't be much coding though because Django-registration abstracts a lot away for us.
+Most effort will go into setup and configuration.

+> By the way, the Django directory / file structure can be quite confusing when you are getting started.
+Maybe good to wrap this in another short article and/or touch upon it when we'll look at Cookiecutter Django ...

 ## Sanity check

-Let's see if this worked:
+You should be able to run Django now:

 	$ cd register
 	$ python manage.py runserver

 Navigate to `http://127.0.0.1:8000/` - you should see Django's *It worked!* page.
 It also says *You have 13 unapplied migration(s).* - we get to that later in the Migration section.

-If you want to use Postgres like I did create the database using psql.
+If you want to use Postgres like me now is a good time to create the database.
 If you want to use SQLite you can skip this step.

 	(venv) $ psql
 	bbelderb=# create database notifications;
 	bbelderb=# \c notifications
 	You are now connected to database "notifications" as user "bbelderb".

+We call it notifications because
 ## Messaging

 I will use Gmail here but you could also use a service like Heroku's [SendGrid](https://devcenter.heroku.com/articles/sendgrid).
-This is probably better in the long run because to have Gmail working in your app you have to relinquish security:
+This is probably better in the long run because to have Gmail working on Heroku you have to relinquish security:

 1. you have to enable [this setting](https://www.google.com/settings/security/lesssecureapps) to allow emailing from someplace other than gmail;

-2. that worked for localhost, for heroku though I had to [DisplayUnlockCaptcha](http://www.google.com/accounts/DisplayUnlockCaptcha) when I started mailing (testing first signup).
+2. that worked for localhost, for Heroku though I had to [DisplayUnlockCaptcha](http://www.google.com/accounts/DisplayUnlockCaptcha) when I started mailing (testing first signup).
 See [here](https://stackoverflow.com/questions/18124878/netsmtpauthenticationerror-when-sending-email-from-rails-app-on-staging-envir) for more information.

-So I recommend you create a separate gmail if you go this route.
+So I recommend you create a separate gmail account if you go this route.

 ## Environment variables

 We need some env variables.
-I set those in this virtual env so they are bound to this app (namespaces are a honking great idea right?):
+I set those in this virtual env so they are bound to this app (Zen: *namespaces are a honking great idea*, right?):

 At the end of *venv/bin/activate*: